amitman7/NLP/README.md

 #  BERT

-To further investigate the differences between the two sets of songs, *"Dor HaMedina"* and contemporary songs, we conducted an additional analysis to determine whether there is a correlation between the syntactic structure of the words and the type of song.
+To further investigate the differences between the two sets of songs, *"Dor HaMedina"* and *contemporary songs*, we conducted an additional analysis to determine whether there is a correlation between the syntactic structure of the words and the type of song.

-This analysis was performed using a morphological tool called "New Dictate Parser - BERT".
+This analysis was performed using a morphological tool called *"New Dictate Parser - BERT"*.
 We parsed each song using BERT and obtained a JSON file containing various analyses for each word in the song.
 For each word, we extracted its syntactic structure (verb, noun, etc.).
 This created a new text for each song containing the syntactic word types.

 For example, a new text might look like this: "ADV AUX PRON ADJ PRON PRON ADJ ADV NOUN VERB PRON PROPN SCONJ AUX PRON VERB PRON NOUN VERB VERB PRON ADV ADV ADP SCONJ PRON VERB VERB VERB SCONJ NOUN VERB ADP SCONJ PRON VERB VERB"